 - Comprised of 31 one and two bedroom apartments

 With only 1 apartment remaining, now is the perfect time take a tour of this stunning development.
-Come and see for yourself how life at a McCarthy and Stone development could benefit you; book an appointment online, or give us a call on 0800 201 4811.
+Arrange an appointment and see for yourself how life at a McCarthy and Stone development could benefit you; book an appointment online, or give us a call on 0800 201 4811.
 We look forward to welcoming you to Wykeham Court!

 Wickham is a historic market town situated in the beautiful rolling countryside of the Meon Valley, yet within easy reach of Winchester, Waterlooville, Portsmouth, Portchester and Port Solent.
 The village was a Roman military post and Saxon settlement, mentioned in the Royal Charter of 826.
 The village’s most famous resident, William of Wykeham, went on to be Bishop of Winchester, twice Lord Chancellor, and founder of Winchester College and New College Oxford.

 The second largest medieval market square in England forms the heart of this bustling village, with 15th century cottages and beautifully preserved Georgian houses.
 There are a number of independent shops selling unique gifts, chocolates, crafts and antiques as well as tea rooms and restaurants.
 Wickham Community Centre offer a wide variety of social activities throughout the year.